tingold/pgdog/README.md

 ### Configuration

-pgDog is highly configurable and many aspects of its operation can be tweaked at runtime, without having to restart the proxy or break PostgreSQL connections.
+pgDog is highly configurable and many aspects of its operation can be tweaked at runtime, without having to restart the process and break PostgreSQL connections.
+If you've used pgbouncer (or pgcat) before, the options will be familiar.
+If not, options are documented with examples.

 &#128216; **[Configuration](https://pgdog.dev/configuration/)**